testillano/h2agent/README.md

 [--prometheus-response-delay-seconds-histogram-boundaries <comma-separated list of doubles>] Bucket boundaries for response delay seconds histogram; no boundaries are defined by default.
   Scientific notation is allowed, i.e.: "100e-6,200e-6,300e-6,400e-6,1e-3,5e-3,10e-3,20e-3".
-  This affects to both mock server-data and client-data processing time values, but normally both flows will not be used together in the same process instance.
+  This affects to both mock server and client processing time values, but normally both flows will not be used together in the same process instance.
+On the server, it's primarily aimed at controlling local bottlenecks, so it makes more sense to use it on the client endpoint.

 [--prometheus-message-size-bytes-histogram-boundaries <comma-separated list of doubles>] Bucket boundaries for Rx/Tx message size bytes histogram; no boundaries are defined by default.